Sir-Chi/ObsidianMiningGame/README.md

 A Minecraft Datapack PVP game based on gathering Obsidian for points!

-The Obidsian Mining Game, or OMG for short, is a survival based game in which players have to obtain and turn in 32 (this amount is configurable) Obsidian blocks.
+The Obsidian Mining Game, or OMG for short, is a survival based game in which players have to obtain and turn in 32 (this amount is configurable) Obsidian blocks.

 ## Gameplay